Microsoft/IntuneDocs.tr-tr/intune/app-sdk-android.md

 boolean getIsContactSyncAllowed();

 /**
+ * This method is intended for diagnostic/telemetry purposes only.
+It can be used to discover whether
+ * file encryption is in use.
+File encryption is transparent to the app, and the app should not need
+ * to make any business logic decisions based on this.
+ *
+ * @return True if file encryption is in use.
+ */
+boolean diagnosticIsFileEncryptionInUse();

+/**
  * Return the policy in string format to the app.
  *
  * @return The string representing the policy.